lpwebit/keycloak-tailcloakify/README.md

 # Keycloak with Tailcloakify

-This Docker image is based on Bitnami Keycloak 26 and includes the Tailcloakify theme for a modern, Tailwind CSS-based user interface.
+This Docker image is based on the official Keycloak 26 and includes the Tailcloakify theme for a modern, Tailwind CSS-based user interface.

 ## Features

-- 🔐 **Keycloak 26**: Latest stable version from Bitnami
+- 🔐 **Keycloak 26**: Latest stable version (official image)
 - 🎨 **Tailcloakify Theme**: Modern, responsive UI built with Tailwind CSS
 - 🚀 **Multi-architecture**: Supports both AMD64 and ARM64
 - 🔧 **Production Ready**: Optimized for production deployments